chinazhouzhaoyi/DBGCN/README.md

 ---
 ## Acknowledgement
-Part of our code was descended and modified from the open-source code by Ming Chen, Zhewei Wei, Zengfeng Huang, Bolin Ding, and Yaliang Li.
-Their original code can be found at:  https://github.com/chennnM/GCNII.
+Part of our code was descended and modified from the open-source code by Ming Chen, Zhewei Wei, Zengfeng Huang, Bolin Ding, and Yaliang Li.<br>
+Their original code can be found at:  https://github.com/chennnM/GCNII.<br>
-Their related paper is as follows:
+Their related paper is as follows:<br>
 Chen, M., Wei, Z., Huang, Z., Ding, B., & Li, Y. (2020, November).
 Simple and deep graph convolutional networks.
-In International conference on machine learning (pp. 1725-1735).
-PMLR.
+In: International conference on machine learning (pp. 1725-1735).
+PMLR.<br>

 ## Prerequisites
 - Python == 3.7